2000 Summer Olympics closing ceremony: Heroes Medley

-Midnight Oil performance of Beds Are Burning was a second choice for organisers, as the slot was first given to The Seekers to perform The Carnival is Over.
-However, lead vocalist Judith Durham broke her hip and was unable to perform.
-The Seekers performed the song during the 2000 Paralympics closing ceremony a few weeks after, with Durham performing from a wheelchair.
+The Midnight Oil performance of Beds Are Burning was a second choice for organisers, as the slot was originally meant to be given to The Seekers to perform The Carnival is Over.
+However, lead vocalist Judith Durham broke her hip and was unable to perform on the night.
+The Seekers instead performed the song during the 2000 Paralympics closing ceremony a few weeks after, with Durham performing from a wheelchair.

 Parade of Icons

-This section of the dance mix began with a callback to the beginning of the opening ceremony, where the hero girl (Nikki Webster) took a day off at the beach.
-A large number of Surf Life Savers arrive with Kylie Minogue, dressed as a much older hero girl on a thong (Australian slang for a flip flop) before singing the ABBA song "Dancing Queen" on the Geodome stage.
+This section of the dance mix began with a callback to the beginning of the opening ceremony, where the hero girl (Nikki Webster) took a day off at Bondi Beach.
+A large number of Surf Life Savers arrive with Kylie Minogue, playing the same character, but as an adult woman on a giant thong (Australian slang for a flip-flop) with a brief appearance of the 1989–2002 logo for Triple J before singing her Intimate and Live Tour cover of the ABBA song "Dancing Queen" on the Geodome stage in a reference to The Adventures of Priscilla, Queen of the Desert soundtrack.

-Then, surrounding athletes, the parade of icons began, showing celebrities of Australiana.
+Then, surrounding athletes, the parade of icons began, showing cultural icons that demonstrated some concept of Australiana.
 Each celebrity arrived on a float with performers surrounding them.
-The celebrities were Greg Norman, the characters of Bananas in Pyjamas, Elle Macpherson, Paul Hogan as Crocodile Dundee, and Drag Queens from The Adventures of Priscilla, Queen of the Desert.
+The chosen icons were Greg Norman, Bananas in Pyjamas, Elle Macpherson, Paul Hogan as Crocodile Dundee, and the Drag Queens and the bus from The Adventures of Priscilla, Queen of the Desert.

 The remix track during the parade included samples from: